syncfusion-content/xamarin-docs/Xamarin/SfChart/stripLines.md

 ![](striplines_images/stripline_img4.png)

-## Segmented StripLine
+## Segmented striplines

-Typically, if you draw a strip line for a vertical axis, the height of the strip line is determined by the [`Start`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartStripLine~SegmentStart.html#) and [Width](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartStripLine~Width.html#) properties and width of the strip line is equivalent to the width of its associated horizontal axis i.e., strip line is drawn horizontally to the entire stretch of its associated horizontal axis.
-Similarly, for horizontal axis, width is determined by [Start](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartStripLine~SegmentStart.html#) and [Width](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartStripLine~Width.html#) properties, and vertically, it is drawn to the entire stretch of the associated vertical axis.
+Typically, if you draw a stripline for a vertical axis, the height of the stripline will be determined by the [`Start`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartStripLine~SegmentStart.html#) and [`Width`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartStripLine~Width.html#) properties.
+The width of the stripline is equivalent to the width of its associated horizontal axis, i.e., stripline will be drawn horizontally to the entire stretch of its associated horizontal axis.
+For horizontal axis, similar to the vertical axis, width is determined by the [`Start`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartStripLine~SegmentStart.html#) and [`Width`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartStripLine~Width.html#) properties, but it will be drawn to the entire stretch of the associated vertical axis.

-Suppose, you want to draw a strip line that should not stretch along its associated axis, you have to set [`SegmentStart`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartStripLine~SegmentStart.html#) and [SegmentEnd](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartStripLine~SegmentEnd.html#) properties.
-Values provided in these two properties correspond to its associated axis specified by [SegmentAxisName](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartStripLine~SegmentAxisName.html#) property.
-Finally, you need to set [IsSegmented](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartStripLine~IsSegmented.html#) property to true to indicate that strip line should be drawn as a segment.
+Suppose, if you want to draw a stripline that should not stretch along its associated axis, set the [`SegmentStart`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartStripLine~SegmentStart.html#) and [`SegmentEnd`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartStripLine~SegmentEnd.html#) properties.
+Values provided in these two properties correspond to its associated axis are specified by the [`SegmentAxisName`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartStripLine~SegmentAxisName.html#) property.
+Finally, set the [`IsSegmented`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartStripLine~IsSegmented.html#) property to true to indicate that stripline should be drawn as a segment.

-* [`IsSegmented`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartStripLine~IsSegmented.html#) – Used to enable / disable the segmented strip line.
+* [`IsSegmented`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartStripLine~IsSegmented.html#)—Used to enable/disable the segmented stripline.
-* [`SegmentStart`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartStripLine~SegmentStart.html#) – Used to change the segment start value.
-Value correspond to associated axis.
+* [`SegmentStart`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartStripLine~SegmentStart.html#)—Used to change the segment start value.
+The value corresponds to its associated axis.
-* [`SegmentEnd`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartStripLine~SegmentEnd.html#) – Used to change the segment end value.
-Value correspond to associated axis.
+* [`SegmentEnd`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartStripLine~SegmentEnd.html#)—Used to change the segment end value.
+The value corresponds to its associated axis.
-* [`SegmentAxisName`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartStripLine~SegmentAxisName.html#) – Specify the name of the associated axis name.
+* [`SegmentAxisName`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartStripLine~SegmentAxisName.html#)—Specifies the name of a associated axis.

-N> You can set the double or DateTime value for SegmentStart and SegmentEnd properties based on the associated axis type.
+N> You can set the `double` or `DateTime` value for the `SegmentStart` and `SegmentEnd` properties based on the associated axis type.

-Following code snippet shows how to set the segment start and end value if the associated axis type is numerical.
+The following code snippet shows how to set the segment start and end values if the associated axis type is numerical.

 {% tabs %}